-2. Type File Header - can be used to break files with headers, such as IIS or Bro logs.
+You can use the File Header breaker to break files with headers, such as IIS or Bro logs.
 This type of breaker relies on a header section that lists field names.
 The header section is typically present at the top of the file, and can be single-line or greater.